If you’re looking for a VoIP platform, Google Voice is likely to appear at the top of your search results.

 It’s also harder to serve customers from faraway places, limiting your expansion into specific markets.
 Plus, non-toll-free numbers force certain callers to pay long-distance fees, which won’t reflect well on your business.

-Fortunately, with VoIP alternatives like Quo, formerly OpenPhone, you can get toll-free, along with US and Canadian local numbers — no strings attached.
+Fortunately, many VoIP alternatives let you get toll-free, along with US and Canadian local numbers — no strings attached.

 7. Limited international availability